Nipunnyka/color_game_js/README.md

 # color_game_js
-dveloped colt steele bootcamp course
+dveloped for colt steele bootcamp course
+The design is responsive, but the focus of this project is JavaScript.